untwisted/untwisted/BOOK.md

 mkdir static
 ~~~

+#### quote-code/static/comment.html

-Create a file named **quote-code/static/comment.html**, this file will hold the page
-that is used to add a quote.
+this file will hold the page that is used to add a quote.

-The file is listed below.

 ~~~html
 <html>